Hopkins Intersession Florence, Italy:

 Students will earn 3 graded Humanities (H) credits for the following course: AS.010.306 Renaissance Art in Florence

-This course will be taught by Antongiulio Sorgini, a Ph.D. student in the Department of Art History who specializes in 15th- and 16th-century Italian Art.
-He will be assisted by fellow Ph.D. student Amy Miranda, whose research focus is the Art and Architecture of Ancient Rome.
+This course will be co-taught by Antongiulio Sorgini, a Ph.D. student in the Department of Art History who specializes in 15th- and 16th-century Italian Art, and fellow Ph.D. student Emily Friedman, whose research focus is 15th- and 16th-century Northern Europe.

 The Hotel Pitti Palace al Ponte Vecchio is located in the historic center of Florence and is adjacent to the thirteenth-century Torre dei Rossi.
 Breakfast is included and offered on the 6th floor of the hotel.
 Free Wi-fi is available.
 Students will stay 2-3 per room.